ykumawat/twitter-api-todo-web-071717/README.md

 CONSUMER_SECRET: your consumer secret!
 ```

-3. Add your Twitter username (or any legit twitter handle) inside of the string on line 7 inside of `spec/twitter_spec.rb`.
+3. Add your Twitter username (or any legit twitter handle) inside of the strings on lines 20, 22 and 30 inside of `spec/twitter_spec.rb`.
 4. Now we're ready to fire up our Twitter gem.
   * Notice that the gem is being required at the top of the `twitter.rb` file with the `require 'twitter'` line.
   * Now that you have your API keys and tokens, the code below will handle your connection to the Twitter API via the client.
 The client handles the authentication aspect of requesting data from the API––it will make the appropriate request for us, depending on what data we want from the API, and, because it already contains our keys and secrets, it will authenticate us with the API.